jes/scamp-cpu/doc/UCODE.md

  * tbsz but skips 2 words instead of just 1
  * shl3 r

+Although note that since we need to waste 2 cycles at the end anyway, the only obvious advantage this scheme has over 2 separate instructions that work together is you get to keep the address register intact across the 2 different opcodes.
+And none of the obvious candidates look like they would make effective use of that property.

 Possibly it is better to just keep instructions small enough to fit into 6 T-states.

 But being able to implement "xor x, r" etc. would mean we could finally stop exposing the Y register.